-And, whether going for your first ride, exploring new routes, or riding further than ever before, cycling is full of challenges.
+And, whether going for your first ride or exploring new routes, cycling is full of challenges.
 Which is great, because when we feel good and revel in a sense of achievement, we’re rewarded with a mental health boost – something that we can all benefit from.

 So, if you haven’t already done so, take the opportunity to head out for a bike ride and explore the green spaces near you.
 It’s really helped me, and you’ll be amazed at how good it makes you feel.

-For more information on how cycling can help your mental wellbeing, visit our online hub: www.halfords.com/healthier-you.
+For more information on how cycling can help your mental wellbeing and general wellness, visit our online hub: www.halfords.com/healthier-you.